jhobbs/mathnotes/graphics/projection-and-homogenous-coordinates.md

 However, not all the translations mentioned are linear in 3d.
 Translation, for instance, is affine, and perspective projection is not even affine.
 To get around this, we can use [homogenous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates), which add another dimension
 (usually denoted as $w$) that acts as a scaling factor for coordinates.
+This puts our coordinates into projective space, where all the transformations we want to perform are linear, and can thus be combined into a single matrix for application!

 We can just use the value of 1 for the new dimension for all of our points to start with.
 [This page](https://www.tomdalling.com/blog/modern-opengl/explaining-homogenous-coordinates-and-projective-geometry/) talks a bit more about homogenous coordiantes and why 1 makes a fine value.